 ‘A Necessary Start’: Statement on Release of New Gainful Employment Rule

-Washington, D.C.
-(May 18, 2023) – Higher Learning Advocates (HLA) released a statement in response to the U.S. Department of Education’s recent release of their proposed Gainful Employment Rule.
+WASHINGTON – Higher Learning Advocates (HLA) released a statement in response to the U.S. Department of Education’s recent release of their proposed Gainful Employment Rule.
 “Transparency and accountability are pivotal to ensure today’s students finish a program of study financially better off than when they started.
-Higher Learning Advocates applauds the…
+Higher Learning Advocates applauds the Department of Education for…

 Read More